 Involvement Ministers Network

-First of all, I learned quickly (what I kind of already knew) that Involvement Ministers (IMs) go by different titles: Involvement Ministers, Family Life Ministers, Connections Ministers, Associate Ministers, Community Life Ministers, Discipleship Ministers, etc.
+First of all, I learned quickly (what I kind of already knew) that Involvement Ministers (IMs) go by different titles: Involvement Ministers, Family Life Ministers, Connections Ministers, Associate Ministers, Community Life Ministers, Discipleship Ministers, Equipping Ministers, etc.

-I found that many ministers wear many different hats and do many things other than involvement.
+I also found that many ministers wear many different hats and do many things other than involvement.
 One brother was attempting to do youth ministry and involvement ministry at the same time; I could tell he was frustrated.
-Many of these have transitioned to IM from youth, pulpit, missions or other ministries.
+Many of these have transitioned to IM from youth, pulpit, missions, education or other ministries.
 I’ve also talked with some people that have transitioned from being a member or a deacon and they are now in charge of involvement (among other things) in their congregations.

 The criteria for my calls along with some findings are as follows:

 - In many cases, secretaries did not know what an involvement minister was and a good majority of them did not know who was ‘in charge’ of getting members involved in the ministries of their congregation.
 However, in at least one case, the church secretary was in charge of getting members involved.
+I thought of this as an opportunity to educate these ladies about what so many of us as IMs do.

 - I did not call Non-institutional or One Cupper congregations primarily because few if any of them have over 300 members.